 The Praia Ladeira is a beautiful long beach, with a paved pathway/bikeway running right next to it for the pilgrimage traveler to walk upon.
 This pathway soon leaves the beach but continues for a full two kilometers, paralleling the highway (PO-552) on the right and the estuary of the Río Miñor on the left.
 The path goes all the way to the bridge crossing the river.

 When you come to the bridge, there are two of them crossing over into A Ramallosa.
-One is a modern bridge and right next to it is the medieval one, the Ponte Romanica, built in the the 13th century.
+One is a modern bridge and right next to it is the medieval one, the Ponte Romanica, built in the 13th century.
 Here is Rich and Hiro on the modern one.

-Here is view of the river Miñor.
+Here is a view of the river Miñor.
 It was a dry year and the river was extremely low.

 The Camino walks across the old bridge, below.

 Walk the 100 meters across the bridge.
 If A Ramallosa and the El Pazo Pías Albergue is your destination, keep walking straight onward after the bridge.